edmundho7/AirbnbSG_Prediction/README.md

 ## Production model Evaluation

-As XGBoost is selected to be used for the final production model which have a much lesser number of features that are user inputs.
-The production model will be compared with the original full featured XGBoost model to see the performance difference between the two.
+The XGBoost production model will be compared with the original full featured XGBoost model to compare their performance difference.

 |                   Model | R2 (Train) | R2 (Test) | RMSE (Train) | RMSE (Test) | Generalisation |
 |------------------------:|-----------:|----------:|-------------:|------------:|:--------------:|
 | XGBoost (Full features) |      0.762 |     0.696 |       80.179 |      81.432 | 8.66%          |
 |    XGBoost (Production) |      0.690 |     0.615 |       90.442 |      91.767 | 10.87%         |

-A comparison of the full featured model and the reduced model is shown in the table below.
+A comparison table of the models is shown in the table above.

-There is a slight drop in the R2 values with an increase in RMSE for the Train and Test data and an increase in generalisation score from 8.67% to 10.87%.
+There is a slight drop in the R2 values and an increase in generalisation score from 8.67% to 10.87%.
 The model is also only able to explain about 61.5% of the variation in the listing prices with an RMSE price of $91.80 on the test data.

 Comparing the full feature and production models, the full feature model perform fairly wells with majority of the predicted scatter points falling close to the diagonal line (representing perfect prediction)